Phylopatris

 Phylopatris is a genus of moth in the family Gelechiidae.
 It contains the single species Phylopatris terpnodes, which is found in Brazil (Amazonas) and Peru.

 The wingspan is about 9 mm.
 The forewings are white with an oblique brownish-ochreous fascia near the base, black on the costa and with a black subdorsal tuft on the posterior edge.
-There are elongate black dots on the costa before the middle and at two-thirds, beneath suffused brownish-ochreous.
+There are elongated black dots on the costa before the middle and at two-thirds, beneath suffused brownish-ochreous.
 The discal stigmata are black, with patches of brownish-ochreous suffusion in the disc between them and towards the middle of the dorsum, a black subdorsal raised dot beneath the second, beneath this a brownish-ochreous dorsal spot edged black dorsally.
-There is a short black dash surrounded by brownish-ochreous suffusion in the disc posteriorly, two black specks on the costa near the apex, with some brownish-ochreous suffusion around these.
+There is a short black dash surrounded by brownish-ochreous suffusion in the disc posteriorly, two black specks on the costa near the apex, and some brownish-ochreous suffusion around these.
 The hindwings are grey.